About Logwitch | Screen Shot | Installing | Configuring | Advanced Use | License

 Installing

 You may want to edit zz-logwitch to have the report emailed.
 You can also alter the filesystem location of the report file and you may need to supply the correct location of the logwitch directory and the lua executable.
-You may also add additional shell commands such as a RAID check.
-There are explanatory comments within the file; when you're done, logwitch will now run.
+Additional shell commands such as a RAID check can be added.
+There are explanatory comments within the file; when you're done, logwitch will now run although it will not at this point check any logs..

 Configuring

-It will not though at this point do any logfile parsing.
-You configure that by creating a single file with information about each log file or rotated log file series that is to be checked.
-There are two examples in the example_config directory; start by looking at the jwma example which you can use as a pattern.
+Logfile parsing is configured by the presence of lua modules in the same directory as logwitch.lua.
+They contain information about each log file or rotated log file series that is to be checked.
+You can copy the example files from the modules subdiretory, but they may need some editing to suit your system and requirements.
+There are six examples; start by looking at the fail2ban example which you can use as a pattern.
 All logwitch config files must have the .lua extension and contain legal lua code.
-If you are unfamiliar with the lua language and daunted by configuring logwitch with lua code, don't be!
-With explanatory comments removed from jwma.lua only this remains:-
+If you are unfamiliar with the lua language and daunted at the idea of configuring logwitch with lua code, don't be!
+With explanatory comments removed from fail2ban.lua only this remains:-

 end

-A side issue - version (2.1) added a super negative alert which I found to be useful if running the fail2ban program.
-This creates a lot of log entries which it labels as INFO lines; I simply want to see everything except for these and *!INFO does the trick.
+does that trick.
 In this context there is no logic in specifying a match (see next paragraph) greater than one as it will be ignored nor should there be any additional alerts, positive or negative.

 function foobar.present(line)